Modeling and Discovering Direct Causes for Predictive Models: Technical Preliminaries

-Let \(\Pr\) be a distribution and \(\X, \Y, \Z\) be three disjoint variable sets, we say that \(\X\) and \(\Y\) are independent conditioned on \(\Z\) if \(\Pr(\x | \y,\z) = \Pr(\x | \z)\) for all instantiations \(\x, \y, \z.\) We adopt the notations in~\citep{darwiche-textbook} and write \(\II_{\Pr}(\X, \Z, \Y)\) if the independence relation holds and \(\overline{\II_{\Pr}}(\X, \Z, \Y)\) otherwise.
-In practice, the distribution \(\Pr\) is often provided in the form of data as shown in Figure~\ref{sfig:fig1-pr}.
+Now consider a distribution \(\Pr\) over disjoint variable sets \(\X, \Y, \Z\).
+We say that \(\X\) and \(\Y\) are independent conditioned on \(\Z\) iff \(\Pr(\x | \y,\z) = \Pr(\x | \z)\) for all instantiations \(\x, \y, \z.\) Specifically, we write \(\II_{\Pr}(\X, \Z, \Y)\) if \(\X\) is independent of \(\Y\) given \(\Z\) and write \(\overline{\II_{\Pr}}(\X, \Z, \Y)\) otherwise~\citep{darwiche-textbook}.
+In practice, the distribution \(\Pr\) is typically represented by the empirical data as shown in Figure~\ref{sfig:fig1-pr}.
 Popular methods for testing independences from data include \(\chi^2\)-test~\citep{chi-square} and \(G\)-test~\citep{gtest}.
-These independence tests, however, suffer from two bottlenecks as pointed out in~\citep[Ch.~5]{Spirtes-textbook}.
-The first is \emph{computational inefficiency}, which occurs when independence tests are overused since the time required by each independence test is at least linear in the sample size.
-The second is \emph{sample inefficiency}, which occurs when we test independence with a large conditioned set \(\Z,\) since the number of samples required for testing independence stably is exponential in \(|\Z|.\)\footnote{To illustrate, suppose \(|\Z|=100\), then there are \(2^{100}\) distinct instantiations over \(\Z\) so we need at least \(2^{100}\) samples to ensure that each instantiation appears at least once.}
+These independence tests, however, have two bottlenecks as pointed out in~\citep[Ch.~5]{Spirtes-textbook}.
+The first is \emph{computational inefficiency} as the time required by each independence test is at least linear in the sample size.
+The second is \emph{sample inefficiency} as the number of samples required for stably testing \(\II_{\Pr}(\X, \Z, \Y)\) is exponential in the size of \(\Z.\)\footnote{To illustrate, suppose \(|\Z|=100\) and all variables in \(\Z\) are binary, there are \(2^{100}\) instantiations over \(\Z\) so we need at least \(2^{100}\) samples to ensure that each instantiation appears at least once.}